Provision of procedural advice and programming services.

 In response to the sittings of the Senate, the office provided effective support for the Senate chamber, and increased awareness of the role and work of the Senate, by:

 - providing procedural and programming advice and documentation to facilitate and expedite chamber proceedings

-- processing legislation and producing documentation to assist in the legislative process
+- processing legislation and producing documents to assist in the legislative process

 - processing and archiving tabled papers and other Senate records

-- progressing the work of the digital imaging project, which aims to provide online access to all documents tabled in the Senate since 1901
+- progressing the work of the digital imaging project, including loading the pilot repository (the 2002–04 tabled papers) onto the web.
+The project aims to provide online access to all documents tabled in the Senate since 1901

-The cost of the Table Office in providing procedural and administrative support for the conduct of Senate business was $3.0 million ($2.4 million in 2005–06).
-The increase comprises in equal parts additional expenditure (by way of salary costs and costs related to the digital imaging project) and the attribution of higher corporate overhead costs.
+The cost of the Table Office in providing procedural and administrative support for the conduct of Senate business was $2.9 million ($3.0 million in 2006–07).
+The decrease reflects the fact that it was an election year.